 Muscles, particularly those in the arms and legs, continually quiver and twitch, moving like a bag of worms.
 This symptom is called myokymia.
 Spasms and cramps may intermittently occur in the hands and feet.
 Muscles often become progressively stiffer and take a long time to relax after they have been contracted.
 Sweating may be increased.

 The diagnosis of Isaacs syndrome is based on symptoms and results of electromyography and nerve conductions studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more , which show characteristic abnormalities.

 Symptoms of Isaacs syndrome can be relieved by antiseizure drugs Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more such as carbamazepine or phenytoin.

-People may also benefit from immune globulin (a solution containing many different antibodies collected from a group of donors), given intravenously, or plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
+People may also benefit from immune globulin (a solution containing many different antibodies collected from a group of donors), given by vein (intravenously), or plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
 Whole blood is drawn from... read more (filtering of toxic substances, including abnormal antibodies, from the blood).

 Drugs Mentioned In This Article